IBE160/SG-Gruppe-3-Kun/docs/epics.md

 -   **Value:** Implements the fundamental ability for a user to ask a question and receive an answer from the documentation.
 This is the core "magic" of the product.
 -   **Related Functional Requirements:** FR1.1, FR1.2, FR1.3, FR1.4
--   **Scope:** Build the data ingestion pipeline to process `docs.hmsreg.com`, set up the ChromaDB vector store, implement the LangChain RAG pipeline in the FastAPI backend, and create the basic chat UI in the frontend.
+-   **Scope:** Build the data ingestion pipeline to process `docs.hmsreg.com`, set up the ChromaDB vector store, implement the Pydantic AI-centric RAG pipeline in the FastAPI backend, and create the basic chat UI in the frontend.

 ### Epic 3: User Context & Personalization